SSWConsulting/SSW.Rules.Content/rules/architectural-decision-records/rule.md

 ## What decisions go in an ADR?

-- High impact decisions
+* High impact decisions
-- Irreversible or Costly to change
+* Irreversible or costly to change
-- Decisions with long term implications
+* Decisions with long term implications
-- Anything that needs to be discussed with others
+* Anything that needs to be discussed with others
-- Choosing between multiple options with different pros and cons
+* Choosing between multiple options with different pros and cons

 ## What can I use to create and manage ADRs?

 An ADR can be in any format, but it should be easily readable and accessible.
-Some options are
+Some options are:

+* ⭐ Recommended - A dedicated ADR tool like Log4Brains (see details below)
-- Markdown files in your git repo
+* Markdown files in your git repo
-- Wiki (e.g. GitHub or Confluence)
+* Wiki (e.g. GitHub or Confluence)
-- Loop
+* Loop

-- ⭐ A dedicated ADR tool like Log4Brains (see details below)
+#### Log4Brains

 [Log4Brains](https://github.com/thomvaill/log4brains) can help to create and view ADRs.